 Calvarial thickening, enlarged sinuses and an enlarged sella turcica.
 Prognathic jaw.

-Heel pad thickness may be increased
+Heel pad thickness may be increased (>25 mm).

-The word acromegaly is derived from the Greek words akros "extremities" and megalos "large"
+The word "acromegaly" is derived from the Greek words akros "extremities" and megalos "large".

 - 1. Fundamentals of diagnostic radiology. editors, William E. Brant, Clyde A. Helms.
 Philadelphia : Lippincott, Williams & Wilkins, c2007.
 ISBN:0781765188 (find it at amazon.com)